 - Obtain Control for Self-Preservation: If a company is experiencing hardship or other issues, corporate social responsibility programs can help them regain positive control.

 - Attract Top Talent: A study by the MRI Network revealed that millennials place a higher value on a company’s brand recognition, reputation, and values when applying for a job than on anything else.
+If you have a socially conscious brand, this strategy can benefit you.

 - Boost Employee Engagement and Morale: Employees remain invested when they feel good about their company’s culture and actions.